keitaroemotion/omi/README.md

 ## api_caller

 api_caller does call Omise Api.
-Initially you need to go to [Omise Dashboard](https://dashboard.omise.co/test/keys) and copy its private key starts from `skey_`
+Initially you need to go to [Omise Dashboard](https://dashboard.omise.co/test/keys) and copy its public | private key starts from `skey_`

 then touch the file name `config` and edit as follows: